Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?: 3D Shape vs. 2D Appearance Features for Continuous Facial Expression Analysis

 We use end-to-end learning models based on the standard CNN + RNN architectures as 2D appearance baselines.
 For this purpose, we adopt two strong CNN backbones that are extensively used for end-to-end facial feature learning in several recent works~\cite{kollias2018aff,kumar2018consistent,toisoul2021estimation,tellamekala2022modelling}.

-\textbf{ResNet-50}~\cite{he2016deep}, particularly, a version of it pre-trained on the VGG-Face database~\cite{parkhi2015deep}, is a commonly used CNN backbone for feature extraction from face images for emotion recognition~\cite{kollias2017recognition,kumar2018consistent}.
-When implementing this backbone CNN, we flatten the output feature maps of its last convolutional layer into 2056-dimensional feature vectors, further mapped to 512-dimensional vectors (using an additional fully connected layer) and used as facial embeddings.
-Considering the relatively small-scale training datasets for AU intensity estimation tasks, we use a ResNet-18 architecture in line with previous works~\cite{ntinou2021transfer,sanchez2021affective,tellamekala2022modelling}.
+\textbf{ResNet-50}~\cite{he2016deep}, particularly a version of it pre-trained on the VGG-Face database~\cite{parkhi2015deep}, is a commonly used CNN backbone for feature extraction from face images for emotion recognition~\cite{kollias2017recognition,kumar2018consistent, deng2020mimamo}.
+In implementing this backbone, we flatten the output feature maps of its last convolutional layer into 2056-dimensional vectors, which we further map to 512-dimensional features using a fully connected layer.
+Considering the relatively small-scale training datasets available for AU intensity estimation tasks, we use ResNet-18 model, following existing works~\cite{ntinou2021transfer,sanchez2021affective,tellamekala2022modelling}.

-\textbf{EmoFAN}~\cite{toisoul2021estimation,sanchez2021affective}, a recently proposed 2D CNN model, is designed for facial feature extraction using only convolution layers to make the model more efficient in the number of trainable parameters.
+\textbf{EmoFAN}~\cite{toisoul2021estimation,sanchez2021affective} is designed for facial feature extraction using only convolution layers to make the model more efficient in terms of the number of trainable parameters.
 A pre-trained variant of this backbone on 2D face alignment tasks is found to be very effective for transfer learning~\cite{toisoul2021estimation,ntinou2021transfer}.
-To extract the facial features with better generalisation capacity, we use a variant of this CNN backbone pre-trained on image-based emotion recognition using the AffectNet dataset~\cite{mollahosseini2017affectnet}, in addition to the 2D face alignment task.
+To extract facial features with better generalisation capacity, we use a variant of this CNN backbone pre-trained on image-based emotion recognition using the AffectNet dataset~\cite{mollahosseini2017affectnet}, in addition to the 2D face alignment task.
 Following prior works~\cite{toisoul2021estimation, sanchez2021affective}, we use this backbone to extract 512-dimensional facial embedding vectors.